0xReisearch/hanabi-1/example_data/README.md

 - Timestamps must be in ascending order
 - No missing values allowed
 - At least 12 consecutive hours for prediction (more for training)
+- All column names must be capitalized as shown above

 ## 2. Fear & Greed Index Data (`fear_greed_index_example.csv`)